automatic-controls/aces-equipment-builder/docs/README.md

 To reduce synchronization time and conserve disk space, library sections can be reused.
 Any initialization statement containing a slash (`/` or `\`) is treated as a [reference path](#reference-paths) to another section.
 Relative paths are resolved from the context of the folder containing the configuration file.

 To use initialization references properly, you must understand the order in which the application loads sections of the library.
 You can only reference items that have been previously loaded.
 The application loads sections using a depth-first search starting with the root library folder.
+Note that configuration files are processed before loading children, so a configuration file cannot initialize a reference to any descendent of its parent folder.

 #### Example